Construction RFI Meaning and Template

 standardize the process rfi tip

 How many different ways and mediums have you submitted and received RFIs?
-Having no standard template and form for RFIs is a significant disadvantage; you need a better way.
+Having no standard template or RFI form is a significant disadvantage; you need a better way.

 DOWNLOAD Free RFI Guide